 - Being treated in a homophobic/biphobic/transphobic manner by police and service providers.

 Services are available on campus, and healing is possible.
 Talking to someone will help the healing process.
-Free and confidential services are available at the EIU Counseling Center (217-581-3413), SACIS (217-348-5033), and HOPE (217-348-5931).
-These resources have a tradition of providing informed, affirming, and supportive services to the LGBTQ community.
+Free and confidential services are available at the EIU Counseling Clinic (217-581-3413), SACIS (217-348-5033), and HOPE (217-348-5931).
+These resources have a tradition of providing informed, affirming, and supportive services to the LGBTQ+ community.